-For older people, the way to the supermarket, pharmacy or doctor is often too far in rural regions.
-Supply bottlenecks affect the centers of structurally weak villages as well as single-family home areas.
-At the Mainz University of Applied Sciences, architectures and implementation strategies for the small-scale monitoring of such areas are to be designed.
-In addition, calculations for the accessibility of supply facilities are being developed that focus on senior citizens.
-This is done by integrating geospatial data on topics such as accessibility or wayfinding.
-Through direct continuous communication with the target group and a real laboratory on site, application opportunities and development needs are identified at an early stage.
-This project is funded by the Carl Zeiss Foundation.
+For older people, the distance to the supermarket, pharmacy or doctor is often too far in rural regions.
+Supply bottlenecks affect the local centers of economically underdeveloped villages and single-family home residential areas.
+At Mainz University of Applied Sciences, our aim is to design architectures and implementation strategies for the small-scale monitoring of such areas.
+In addition, calculations are being developed for the accessibility of supply facilities that focus on senior citizens by integrating geospatial data on topics such as accessibility and route safety.
+Direct continuous communication with the target group and an on-site real-world laboratory ensure application opportunities and development needs are identified at an early stage.
+This project is being funded by the Carl Zeiss Foundation.

-The way to the supermarket, pharmacy or trusted doctor is often long in rural regions.
-For older people who want to live a self-determined life in their own homes, this distance is sometimes too far.
-It is no longer just the centers of structurally weak villages where problems with care are becoming more concentrated.
-In the foreseeable future, supply bottlenecks are also likely to occur in the single-family home areas of the 1950s, 1960s and 1970s that are so widespread in the countryside.
+The distance to the supermarket, pharmacy or trusted doctor is often a long one in rural regions.
+For older people who want to live independent lives in their own homes, this distance is sometimes too far.
+It is no longer just the local centers of economically underdeveloped villages where supply problems are becoming more concentrated.
+In the foreseeable future, supply bottlenecks are also likely to occur in the single-family home residential areas built in the 1950s, 1960s and 1970s that are so common in the countryside.

-Against this background, i3mainz researchers are developing innovative tools and solutions for serving these areas and their inhabitants in close cooperation with counties and rural communities.
+In view of this, i3mainz researchers are developing innovative tools and solutions to supply these areas and their residents in close cooperation with administrative districts and rural communities.
 They will design tools and implementation strategies for small-scale monitoring within the framework of municipal geodata infrastructures.
-They will also develop accessibility calculations for utilities that focus on seniors.
-This will be done, for example, by integrating geodata that have so far only been marginally taken into account on topics such as individual mobility capability, accessibility or route safety, as well as through calculation approaches based on artificial intelligence.
+They will also develop accessibility calculations for services that focus on senior citizens by, for example, integrating geodata only marginally taken into account to date, including data on topics such as individual mobility capabilities, accessibility and route safety, as well as with calculation approaches based on artificial intelligence.

-The project is led by Markus Schaffert, who has been working at i3mainz since September 2019 on the user-oriented further development of spatial data infrastructures, the geo-digitization of rural areas and the application of geoinformatics methods for dealing with demographic change processes.
-Partners in the project are the counties of Kaiserslautern and Tirschenreuth, the Landkreistag Rheinland-Pfalz and the FIRU mbH - Forschungs- und Informations-Gesellschaft für Fach- und Rechtsfragen der Raum- und Umweltplanung.
+The project is headed by Markus Schaffert, who has been working at i3mainz since September 2019, focusing on the user-oriented continued development of spatial data infrastructures, the geo-digitization of rural areas and the application of geoinformatics methods for addressing demographic change processes.
+Partners in the project include the administrative districts of Kaiserslautern and Tirschenreuth, the Landkreistag Rheinland-Pfalz and FIRU mbH (Forschungs- und Informations-Gesellschaft für Fach- und Rechtsfragen der Raum- und Umweltplanung).